pyinvoke/invoke/sites/docs/concepts/invoking-tasks.rst

 - ``clean`` should not run if ``output`` does not exist

 .. note::
-    This is still a mostly contrived example; for example we're purposely ignoring common tactics such as file modification timestamps, hashing, or things like ``rm -f``.
-If you're already experienced with such things, consider heading to the `checks module documentation <invoke.checks>` instead.
+    This is still a contrived example; we're purposely ignoring common tactics such as file modification timestamps, hashing, or commands like ``rm -f``.

-To enable those behaviors, we add some `~Context.run` calls and use the ``check`` argument for `@task <.task>`, handing the latter a callable predicate function (note that there's also a ``checks`` argument which takes an iterable of same).
+    If you're already experienced with such things, consider heading straight to the `checks module documentation <invoke.checks>` instead.

-Checks may be arbitrary callables, though as with other areas in Python that accept callable objects, this largely means one of three things:
+To enable those behaviors, we add some `~Context.run` calls and use the ``check`` argument for `@task <.task>`, handing the latter a callable predicate function.
+Checks may be arbitrary callables, which in Python usually means one of the following:

 - Inline ``lambda`` expressions, if one's expressions are trivial and need no reuse;